Last Updated on February 16, 2021

 This entry is a Guest Post by Jason Karaman.

-As a phone representative, you have one of the most difficult sales jobs that there is.
+As a phone sales rep, you have one of the most difficult sales jobs that there is.
 There are a few challenges that you have to overcome that traditional face-to-face salespeople do not have to worry about:

 - The prospect can hang up on you at any moment.